Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/2_Assembly.rst

 .. image:: ../_static/imgs/2_Assembly/Chapter2_39.png
     :align: center

-:blue:`You need power off Raspberry Pi when wire camera.`
+:combo:`bg-blue font-bolder:You need power off Raspberry Pi when wire camera.`

 After connected, it should be as follows